CassandraMaldonado/AI_Data_Analyst_Agent/README.md

 - Run statistical tests
 - Generate structured, explainable insights
 - Self-validate outputs to reduce hallucinations

-👉 The goal is to simulate a **real data analyst workflow**, not just a chatbot.
+The goal is to simulate a real data analyst workflow, not just a chatbot.
 ---